spcourse/data/info/syllabus.md

     * Your readme file should be clear and describe what every file does and how to run your code

 * Final product (50%)
+    * Description of the pipeline of the project
-    * Visualization itself (bokeh server page)
+    * Visualization itself
-    * The description of visualization
+    * Description of the visualization

 ### Coursework